Andreichukc/practice-repo/flpoly_student.md

-## First Name Last Name
+## Cody Andreichuk

-### Term Year
+### Summer 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- DSBA

-- Course 2
+- Calc 1 and geometry

-- Course 3
+- N/A

-- Course 4
+- N/A

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- minecwaft

-- Thing 2
+- Maymays

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- discord as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/07/07